slvogt/WiSE-swc-ubc/README.md

 # WiSE-swc-ubc
-Repository for Women in Science SWC workshop at UBC.
+Repository for Women in Science Data and Software Carpentry workshop at UBC.